-Thanksgiving is the perfect time to donate your time, services or goods to those who are in need.
-Whether its delivering meals to the elderly, serving hot food to those experiencing homelessness, or bringing joy to those in assisted living facilities, there are lots of opportunities for you to help make the holiday special for less-fortunate Houstonians.
-Below is a list of organizations and charities that are in need of volunteer efforts this Thanksgiving.
+Thanksgiving is the perfect time to donate your time, services, or goods to those who are in need.
+Whether it's delivering meals to the elderly, serving hot food to those experiencing homelessness, or bringing joy to those in assisted living facilities, there are lots of opportunities for you to help make the holiday special for less-fortunate Houstonians.
+In fact, Houston has a number of organizations and charities that are in need of volunteer efforts this Thanksgiving.

-If you're looking for slightly longer-term volunteer opportunities, the Interfaith Ministries of Greater Houston's Refugee Services Program is always looking for individuals or families to serve as mentors for newly arrived refugees—helping them practice their English, showing them around Houston, and generally providing emotional support as they acclimate to their new city.
-And what better way to help them acclimate than by inviting them to a good, old-fashioned Houston Thanksgiving?
+If you're looking for slightly longer-term volunteer opportunities, the Interfaith Ministries of Greater Houston's Refugee Services Program is always looking for individuals or families to serve as mentors for newly arrived refugees—helping them practice their English, exploring Houston with them, and generally providing emotional support during the holidays.
+And what better way to help them acclimate than by inviting them to your family's traditional Houston Thanksgiving?

 Volunteer Houston coordinates special projects each Thanksgiving Day for local nursing homes, hospitals, and other long-term residential institutions.
 One way volunteers can help is by creating special holiday cards for residents.
 Hand-make your own from scratch using colored markers or construction paper, or buy a bunch from the store.
 Fill out each one with caring messages, wishing the future recipient happy holidays, and bring them to Volunteer Houston so they can be distributed to where they're needed most.